mohamedasad10/TrafficLightsSimulator-RaspberryPi/README.md

 # Traffic Lights Simulator with Rasberry Pi

-Welcome to the RaspberryPi Traffic Light Simulator project!
-This project was developed as part of the Computer Science 311 Networking Module at the University of the Western Cape with my team consisting of 10 members.
+Welcome to the RaspberryPi Traffic Light Simulator project!🍒 This project was developed as part of the Computer Science 311 Networking Module at the University of the Western Cape with my team consisting of 10 members.

 Overview:
 The RaspberryPi-TrafficLightControls project aims to provide a practical implementation of traffic light control using a Raspberry Pi.
 This project explores networking concepts and their application in controlling traffic lights, simulating a real-world scenario.